sanbornm/go-selfupdate/README.md

 ### Push Out and Update

+	go-selfupdate path-to-your-app the-version
     go-selfupdate myapp 1.2

-This will create a folder in your project called, *public* you can then rsync or transfer this to your webserver or S3.
+By default this will create a folder in your project called *public*.
+You can then rsync or transfer this to your webserver or S3.
+To change the output directory use `-o` flag.

 If you are cross compiling you can specify a directory: